suleimana/sjsws/README.md

 - Easy to use.
 - Read values from editable properties file to generate custom script that works for your needs.
 - Provide all basic operations for a service such as Start/Stop/restart/Status.
-- In addition to the basic operations the script also comes with other useful operation to get more information the configured service such process id, configurations, and a help menu.
+- In addition to the basic operations, the script also comes with other useful operation to get more information about the configured service such process id, configuration values, and a help menu.